tinacms/tina.io/content/docs/editing/markdown.md

 export default App
 ```

-Now, editors should be able to start editing markdown content!
+Assuming that [contextual editing](http://localhost:3000/docs/tinacms-context/) is setup on your page, your editors should be able to start editing markdown content!

 ![markdown-editing](/gif/markdown.gif)